-This rich and creamy Turkish Fig Pudding recipe infused with butterscotchy dried figs is one of my favourite guilt-free desserts.
+This rich and creamy Turkish Fig Pudding (Incir Uyutmasi) recipe infused with butterscotchy dried figs is one of my favorite guilt-free desserts.
 And surprisingly it is only made with two main ingredients: dried figs and milk (yes, you heard it right, you only need two ingredients!)

 A version of this dessert, teleme, has been a popular goat herder’s snack for centuries in northeast Anatolia, Turkey.
-They’d milk their goats, add a few drops of sap from fresh figs to the milk, mix it for a few minutes and let it set into yoghurt.
-Then they would slice fresh figs in it.
-Our recipe uses cow’s milk instead of goat’s milk.
-But you can use goat’s milk if it is easily in your reach.
+They’d milk their goats, add a few drops of sap from fresh figs to the milk, mix it for a few minutes and let it set into yogurt.
+Then they would slice fresh figs into it.
+Our recipe uses cow's milk instead of goat's milk.
+But you can use goat's milk if it is easily within your reach.